What is YouthBuild Charter School of California?

 How long will it take me to graduate from YouthBuild Charter School of California?

 It depends how many credits you come in with and how many classes you take, so it’s different for everyone.
 It takes the average student 1.3 years to earn their high school diploma at YCSC.
-YouthBuild Charter students earned an average of 46.5 credits during the 2018-19 school year (1.7x more credits than these same students earned at the previous schools they attended).
+YouthBuild Charter students earn an average of 46.5 credits each school year (1.7x more credits than these same students earned at the previous schools they attended).
 Motivated students who take a full course load and complete all assignments can earn around 30 credits per trimester or 90 credits per year.